 Sometimes a Florida judge or court may order a repeat or major traffic offender to take the Florida ADI course.
 Failure to complete the course as directed by the judge or court within the specified deadline will result in the loss of the person’s driver license.

 A Second Chance for Safety

 Ticket School’s Florida Advanced Driver Improvement course is fully approved by the Florida Department of Highway Safety and Motor Vehicles (DHSMV) and is accepted by all Florida courts.
-The course is packed with interactive video and animations, supported by a US-based customer service team, and comes with money-back and lowest-price guarantees.
+The course is packed with interactive video and animations, supported by a U.S.-based customer service team, and even comes with money-back and lowest-price guarantees.